ofek/pypinfo/README.rst

 0 or more fields.
 By default only the last 30 days are queried.
 Let's take a look at some examples!

+Tip: If queries are resulting in NoneType errors, increase timeout.

 Downloads for a project
 ^^^^^^^^^^^^^^^^^^^^^^^